 Listen, I know gender is fluid now and the binary has been flipped on its head and none of us are men or women but rather inhabitants in various junk-having bodies that may or may not correspond to our own complex and internal feelings and identities, human beings containing gender multitudes, human beings containing genders infinite, and so the following is actually very politically incorrect to say now, but I have a theory: given a surface and something to etch with, men will draw penises and girls will draw either hearts or very basic smilies.
 Do the science on this, it's real.
 Give me the PhD funding and I will do it for you.

-There will be a cloudy grey moment of this, when you turn on the TV and Tim Lovejoy stares back at you – with his grin, with his newly shaved head – and you will look into the abyss of Tim Lovejoy's laddy pally face and go: never again.
-You will renounce alcohol in all its forms.
+At some point, sooner or later, while your heart palpitates as you lie on the couch in the depths of despair, you will renounce alcohol in all its forms.
 You will tell everyone you are doing one of those dry months, you know the ones.
 "Just a Coke for me," you say at the bar.
 They ask you if Pepsi is OK.
 "No." Don't you feel good?
-Don't you feel... brighter, somehow, less exhausted?
-All of your mates are on the lagers and you are drinking an orange juice and jogging.
+Don't you feel… brighter, somehow less exhausted?
+All of your friends are slamming beers and you are drinking an orange juice and jogging.
 Have you finally kicked it?
 You notice how you're better at work, that getting up in the mornings isn't a chore now, you feel like all the blood in your body has been cycled out and renewed, that all your cells have been updated and rebooted.
 God, you're so ALIVE, aren't you?
-You're just so – well, I guess it's Friday.
+You're just so—well, I guess it's Friday.
 A Corona won't hurt.
 Haha, you're buying?
-Alright: one, but then I really have to go to the gym.
+All right: one, but then I really have to go to the gym.
 Di–did you put vodka in this lime and soda?
 You fucker.
-And then scene deleted you wake up, and roll over, and put the TV on, and stare despairingly once more into Tim Lovejoy's face.
-"Do not try and resist me," Lovejoy whispers.
-"Never betray me again."
-Lovejoy is the guard and this hangover is your prison.
+And then scene deleted you wake up, and roll over, and put the TV on, and you realize you have once again tumbled off the wagon and been trampled by its self-righteous wheels.
+Your body is again a trash can.
 Six days, you lasted.
 Six.

-The loudest noise in the world is the sound of knocking eight empty tins of Fosters into a metal sink while enduring a hangover.
+The loudest noise in the world is the sound of knocking eight empty cans of Bud into a metal sink while enduring a hangover.
 Don't do it.
-Don't tidy up.
-You always do it in that weird, tight-backed pose anyway, tiptoeing around the house, occasionally pausing to pick up a single yoghurt carton and ferrying it to the bin and turning around and finding the mess has multiplied behind you.
+Don't clean up.
+You always do it in that weird, tight-backed pose anyway, tiptoeing around the house, occasionally pausing to pick up a single yogurt carton and ferrying it to the garbage and turning around and finding the mess has multiplied behind you.
 It can wait until tomorrow.
 Stop this nonsense now.

-FORGETTING IT ALL AND GOING OUT ON THE PISS AGAIN
+FORGETTING IT ALL AND DOING THE SAME THING AGAIN

-And so as surely as the moon follows the sun and the sea returns lovingly to the shore, so you will follow the worst hangover of your life by thinking yeah actually, maybe a Cheeky Vimto would be alright now, wouldn't it?
-Because forgetting the agony of a hangover is like the flood of hormones into the brain that make new mums forget about the agony of childbirth, only instead of holding a baby and cooing you are cradling a bottle of wine and making two-fifths of an orgasm noise.
+And so as surely as the moon follows the sun and the sea returns lovingly to the shore, so you will follow the worst hangover of your life by thinking yeah, actually, maybe a G&T would be all right now, wouldn't it?
+Because forgetting the agony of a hangover is like the flood of hormones into the brain that make new moms forget about the pain of childbirth, only instead of holding a baby and cooing you are cradling a bottle of wine and making two-fifths of an orgasm noise.
 Go on, brave little soldier.
 Go forth and spread good cheer.
 See you again tomorrow morning for a Domino's and a quiet little scream into a pillow.